uk-national-parking-platform/uk-national-parking-platform.github.io/references.md

 This section provides a list of reference documents and specifications that have been used as the basis for the development of the _NPP Pilot System_.

 ## APDS Standard Specification Documents
+APDS documents are available from the [APDS website](https://allianceforparkingdatastandards.org)
 * Overview
 * Information Model
 * Data Dictionary